microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 ## A Note on Soundness

 TypeScript's type system allows certain operations that can't be known at compile-time to be safe.
-When a type system has this property, it is said to not be "sound".
-The places where TypeScript allows unsound behavior were carefully considered, and throughout this document we'll explain where these happen and the motivating scenarios behind them.
+When a type system has this property, it is said not to be "sound".
+The places where TypeScript allows unsound behavior were carefully considered, and throughout this document, we'll explain where these happen and the motivating scenarios behind them.

 # Starting out